bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/notes/2026-02-12-concentrations-calculator.md

   - Maffs
 ---

 This is wildly hard to use once filled in.
-Best to empty everything and start again.
+Best to empty everything, or hard refresh, and start again.
 It's like using a poorly implemented spread sheet where every cell is simultaneously a value and a formula.

 Given that $v = v_a + v_b$...

 <div class="founders-grotesk flex gap-3">
   <label>
     <em>c<sub>a</sub></em>
     <input